perlwasm/talk-perlcic-2020/index.md

 ```

 Note:
-In fact we can reuse it in other langauges.
+In fact we can reuse it in other langauges too.
 Python has a wasmtime.loader interface that lets us use the same module from
 Python.

 ---